odysseyofnoises/EurKEY-Ultra/README.md

 * AltGr + 4 → Circumflex.
 The top of the number 4 looks like a circumflex.
 Examples: ô, â, î
 * AltGr + 5 → Caron and breve.
 The bottom curve of the number 5 looks like a caron or breve (both are combined into the same key).
 Examples: š, ž, ř (caron) and ă, ŭ, ğ (breve)
 * AltGr + 6 → Ogonek.
 The number 6 looks like an ogonek.
 Examples: ę, ą, ų
 * AltGr + 7 → Macron.
 The line on the top of the 7 represents a macron.
-Examples: ō, ī, ā, also ħ, ŧ, ʒ
+Examples: ō, ī, ā, also ħ, ŧ
 * AltGr + 8 → Dot and ring above.
 The top loop of the 8 represents a dot or ring (both are combined into the same key).
 Examples: ż, ė, ů
 * AltGr + 9 → Cedilla.
 The number 9 looks like a cedilla.
 Examples: ş, ç, ķ, ņ¹
 * AltGr + Shift + 1 → Diaeresis (umlaut).
 Follows the same convention as the US international layout by being paired with the acute key².
 Examples: ä, ü, ë